MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 $Env:PSModulePath = $Env:PSModulePath+";C:\Program Files\Fabrikam\Modules"
 ```

-The semi-colon (;) in the command separates the new path from the path that
+The semicolon (;) in the command separates the new path from the path that
 precedes it in the list.

 On Linux or MacOS, to add the "/usr/local/Fabrikam/Modules" directory to